 They have a point, self-care is much more.
 It’s much broader and varied.

-Self-care is also about looking after our emotional wellbeing, spiritual values, professional growth and development as well as anything else that makes us happy and makes us who we truly are.
+Self-care is also about looking after our emotional wellbeing, spiritual values, professional growth and development, as well as anything else that makes us happy and makes us who we are.

-I prefer to divide self-care into 5 types, such as physical, psychological, emotional spiritual and professional.
-It is my personal preference.
-And it's also mainly a matter of nomenclature - we call similar things different names.
+I prefer to divide self-care into 5 types, such as physical, psychological, emotional, spiritual and professional.
+It is my preference.
+And it’s also a matter of nomenclature - we call similar things different names.

 For instance, emotional self-care might be called social self-care by others.